 Centralizing your data in one place,

 Tracking the right KPIs, the right way.

 Guess what?
 Upflow does all of that!
-And the best part is: most of it is automated.
+And the best part is: that most of it is automated.
 Once set up, you can use Upflow as your one source of truth.
-As it connects with your existing finance tech stack, all your financial data is available in real-time.
+As it connects with your existing finance tech stack, all your financial data is available in real time.